jfrog/artifactory-user-plugins/migration/artifactoryMigrationHelper/README.md

 - **password**: Password to be used to perform REST API calls and setup replication to the target Artifactory.
     - Possible values: Any string
     - Default value: password

+## Limitations

+This user plugin does not handle repository layouts.
+In order for this plugin to work properly, the user must manually sync the repository layouts between the source and the target Artifactory installations.

 ## Installation